freqmod/helicoid/README.md

 Enter the helicoid folder in a shell (where this readme file is) in two terminals.
 Build and run the server first, then the client.
 Which should open up a window.
 Currently this has only been tested on (arch)linux using wayland.

+If you have problems with missing opengl functions while linking skia skia-safe should be patched with skia-safe.patch.

 ```
 Server (enter build and run):
 cd helicoid-testserver